DBCDK/hejmdal/docs/cas.md

 Query Params

 - `service`: URI to be returned to when user authorization has been completed.
-Must be configured on the client.
+Basepath must be configured on the client.
+If the full url contains a querystring it should be urlencoded.

 On successfull authentication, the user i redirected back to the specified service url with a ticket.